 Chlamydia is one of the most common sexually-transmitted diseases today.
 It can be easily spread around so you better observe proper precaution every time you have sex with other people.

 Caused by bacteria known as the Chlamydia trachomatis, Chlamydia is an infection that can be transmitted from one person to another through sexual contact.
 According to the Center for Disease Control, around three million people get infected with Chlamydia in the United States alone every year.
 Imagine how big that number is when we factor in all the other Chlamydia cases in other parts of the world.

 Sexual activities such as anal sex, vaginal sex, and oral sex are the primary ways to contract the Chlamydia bacteria.
-A pregnant mother who suffers with the infection can also pass it on to her baby during child birth.
+A pregnant mother who suffers from the infection can also pass it on to her baby during childbirth.

 What are the symptoms of Chlamydia in women?

 A female who has acquired Chlamydia will experience common STD symptoms such as painful urination, burning sensation while having sexual intercourse, and weird discharge from the vagina.
 Those that have Chlamydia that is left undiagnosed and untreated may become infertile later on in their lives.
 They are also more likely to develop into PID or pelvic inflammatory disease that will affect the organs around and near the pelvic area.

 What are the symptoms of Chlamydia in men?

 A male who has acquired Chlamydia will experience symptoms such as painful urination, strange discharge from his urethra, and numbing of the scrotum.